Led by Mrs Fran Ellis and the Eco Council

 In October 2008 Sherborne Primary School was awarded Green Flag Status for excellence in the field of environmental activity by Eco Schools, a scheme which rewards and accredits schools who have made a commitment to improving their environmental performance.
-The School Council appointed an Eco Action Team and having achieved Silver in 2009 and Green in 2010, Sherborne Primary School is now well on its way to reaching ‘ambassador’ status.
+The School Council appointed an Eco Action Team and having achieved Silver in 2009 and Green in 2010.
+A further top rated Eco Green Flag award was successfully accredited in 2016.

 The School Council, together with the Eco Action Team, work together to tackle eco issues by promoting and improving the school environment, continuing their efforts to make the school more ecologically compliant by reducing the carbon footprint and investigating ways to save energy.
 Members of the School Council have given well-received eco-presentations to the Sherborne Synod and the Dorset Primary Head Teachers’ Summer Conference.